 Missouri Alternative Teacher Certification

-If you already hold a bachelor’s degree in a non-educational field and wish to transition to teaching, Missouri alternative teacher certification may be the right path for you.
+If you already hold a bachelor’s degree in a teachable subject and wish to transition to teaching, Missouri alternative teacher certification may be the right path for you.
+Alternative teacher preparation programs, also known as non-traditional programs, are designed for those who have a bachelor’s degree outside of education and typically lead to the award of a certificate or master’s degree.
+If you don’t yet have a bachelor’s degree, see our guide to traditional certification pathways in Missouri.
 The Missouri Department of Elementary & Secondary Education offers several alternative pathways for prospective educators, which are outlined below.

 Requirements for Alternative Certification

 The minimum requirement to pursue an alternative route to teacher certification in Missouri is a bachelor’s degree.
-The available alternative pathways allow candidates to teach in a classroom while taking courses in a teacher preparation program to earn full initial licensure.
+The available alternative pathways typically allow candidates to teach in a classroom while taking courses in a teacher preparation program to earn full initial licensure.
+These preparation programs may lead either to a post-graduate certificate or a master’s degree.
+Candidates will also typically need to pass the state’s teacher licensure exams.

 Types of Alternative Teaching Licenses in Missouri

-The Alternative, also called the Innovative, Route allows a candidate with a bachelor’s degree in a core content area to apply for a Provisional teaching certificate.
+The Alternative Route allows a candidate with a bachelor’s degree in a core content area to apply for a Provisional teaching certificate.
 The candidate typically must be teaching the subject for which he or she earned the bachelor’s degree.
 While holding the Provisional certificate, the candidate must complete 30 semester hours of coursework in a teacher preparation program.
 Once this is completed and the candidate has taken the required Missouri educator exams, the program will recommend the candidate for licensure.
-These preparation programs may lead either to a post-graduate certificate or a master’s degree.
 Candidates should consult the directory of approved professional education programs to see available teacher preparation options.

 Temporary Authorization Route

 Another route to alternative teacher certification in Missouri is the Temporary Authorization Certificate.
 A candidate may apply for a temporary authorization certificate in the subject area of his or her bachelor’s degree if a school hires the candidate and recommends him or her for authorization.
-This type of certificate is not available for elementary or early childhood teachers.
+This type of certificate is not available for elementary or early childhood teachers or for K-12 endorsements in blind, partially sighted, deaf, or hearing impaired education.
 The temporary authorization certificate is valid for one year but may be renewed for an additional year if at least nine semester hours of college credits are earned.
-Individuals must complete educational requirements, teach for two years, complete a mentorship program, and pass exit examinations to receive an initial certificate.
+Individuals must complete educational requirements (a minimum of 24 credit hours), teach for two years, complete a mentorship program, and pass exit examinations to receive a standard initial certificate.

 Testing Requirements for Missouri Alternative Certification

-To achieve initial certification in Missouri, most candidates will need to take and pass the Missouri Educator Gateway Assessments (MEGA) and Missouri General Education Assessment (MoGEA).
+To achieve initial certification in Missouri, most candidates will need to take and pass the Missouri Content Assessments (MOCA) to prove content area knowledge.
+Candidates may also need to take the Missouri General Education Assessment (MoGEA) for entry into a teacher preparation program.
 Doctoral route educators only must pass the professional knowledge assessment.
 You can determine which exams are required by grade level and subject area here.

 Transferring Teaching Licenses from Another State